Coaches Resource Center

 “From the first Little League season in 1939, until today, Little League managers and coaches have used good intentions and their childhood experiences to teach children,” Nick Caringi, Senior Director of Operations and Education for Little League International, said.
 “The information and video presentations available at this site are time-tested and relevant for anyone coaching Little League.
 It’s our intent that the Little League Coach Resource Center serve as a first-class educational tool for managers and coaches at the local league level.”

 “The experiences that millions of children have had playing Little League, has become tangible by the number of those children that have returned to become adult volunteers, managers and coaches in the program.”
 Mr. Keener said.
 “In past generations, the time that children spent with their teams and coaches was typically positive, and in many cases, had a significant impact on their lives.
-The Little League Coach Resource Center will allow today’s coaches to enhance their knowledge, and potentially advance the skills and enjoyment of their players.”
+The Little League Coaches Resource Center will allow today’s coaches to enhance their knowledge, and potentially advance the skills and enjoyment of their players.”

 All of the content available on the website is maintained by Little League International and supported by a host of content contributors.
 Another feature of the site is the video presentations, which in many cases, also are available with a printable transcript, making the information portable.

-As coaches begin to utilize the Little League Coach Resource Center, they will have the opportunity to build their own profile and insert items into a personal cache specific to their needs, including practice plans, specific articles and news stories.
+As coaches begin to utilize the Little League Coaches Resource Center, they will have the opportunity to build their own profile and insert items into a personal cache specific to their needs, including practice plans, specific articles and news stories.